jakeMulhern/Garage_Application/README.md

 # Garage_Application

 This is a Django REST Framework server program that can receive HTTP requests with a JSON formatted body payload.
-To install and test the program please follow the steps below.
+To build and test the program please follow the steps below.

 ## Building